Siteglide/documentation/webapps/layouts/searching-by-location.md

 Add JavaScript

 The following function is triggered by the script from step 1, only after it has finished loading- this occurs because the function's name is referenced in the URL parameter fetching the Script.
-The code must be placed above the \<script> tag from step 1.
+The code must be placed above the `&lt;script&gt;` tag from step 1.

 ```javascript
 	<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/leaflet/1.7.1/leaflet.min.css" integrity="sha512-1xoFisiGdy9nvho8EgXuXvnpR5GAMSjFwp40gSRE3NwdUdIMIKuPa7bqoUhLD0O/5tPNhteAsE5XyyMi5reQVA==" crossorigin="anonymous" />